Hendrixer/fullstack-v2-instructions/lessons/05-styles/B-tailwind.md

-Our tailwind config looks like:
+Our `tailwindconfig.js` looks like this:

 ```js
 /** @type {import('tailwindcss').Config} */